Dr. Thomas Colletti

 Keywords: International Headache Society classification 3rd edition, migraine, migraine with aura, triptan, ditan, calcitonin gene-related peptide CGRP, gepant, sinus headache, vestibular migraine

 Patt -Bogut MA.
 Migraine: Beyond the headache.
 A brief review of pathophysiology and targeted pharmaco-therapeutics.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2023; 5(2).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.